 19. How long is the contract?

-Ask if you have to sign a quarterly, annual or other long-term contracts.
-You should be able to cancel at any point if you don’t feel like the platform is the right fit for your business.
+Ask if you have to sign a quarterly, annual, or other long-term contracts.
+You should be able to cancel at any point if you don’t feel the platform is the right fit for your business.
 The best planning in the world will never truly prepare you for the reality of using a large and expensive piece of software.

 20. What are the payment terms?

 You shouldn’t have to take out a mortgage to get started.
 Some vendors require full payment upfront – tying up valuable marketing dollars that could otherwise be spent on execution.
 So, look for a provider that offers month-to-month billing and no long-term contract.

 21. Are you looking at both the price and the total cost of ownership?

 Don’t be enticed by lower tiers that limit functionality.
 You’ll want the full power of marketing automation once you get started, and third-party add-ons for specific features add to the total cost.
 Also, pay attention to the limits.
 If a lower-tier has limits on contacts and sending, think of how often you’ll have overages, especially if your business is in a growth phase.

 There are several great sites where you can go to hear what actual users are saying about the various platforms on the market.
 These independent review sites, like TrustRadius, MarTech and others, allow you to get insights that professional reviewers just don’t have.
 We actually put together a 2021 summary of one of these reviews here.
 Click here for a Marketing Automation Vendor Comparison.